 We like to use 'Zoom' which is accessible from a computer, iPad, iPhone and other mobile devices.
 Our administration staff are very patient and will guide you through the setup of these meetings which are quite straightforward, even for those of us who are not very good with technology!
 If patients are more familiar with another means of video communication and would prefer to use the technology they are comfortable using, we can consider this too.

 Will this change how much I have to pay?

-If you switch to a video consultation, this will not affect your out of pocket cost.
-The government has made some changes to the Medicare Benefits Scheme (MBS) in light of the COVID-19 pandemic and these changes might translate to an overall increase or decrease in the amount you pay on the day.
-However, at Canterbury Neurology, we have tried to make things straightforward for our patients by keeping out of pocket costs exactly the same.
+If you switch to a video consultation, this will not affect the overall cost of the consultation nor your out of pocket cost.
 Just as usual, we will process any applicable Medicare claim at the time of payment so that you will receive your claim rebate swiftly, usually within 24 to 48 hours.